Dependencies

 Package Management CLI

-You can also install and / or compile dependencies using the pm
+You can also install and / or compile dependencies using the pm CLI.

 list

-To list information about the dependencies in your local project, run:
+To list information about installed dependencies, run:

 ape pm list